Square root of 2: Paper size

+A sheet of this aspect ratio can be cut into two smaller sheets each with the same aspect ratio.
+When Germany standardised paper sizes at the beginning of the 20th century, they used Lichtenberg's ratio, $\sqrt{2}:1$, to create the "A" series of paper sizes.
+Today these paper sizes are specified by ISO 216; size A0 is specified to have dimensions 1189 mm × 841 mm, with aspect ratio accurate to about a quarter of a millimeter.

 Physical sciences

 Distances between vertices of a double unit cube are square roots of the first six natural numbers. (√7 is not possible due to Legendre's three-square theorem.)

+Diagram of decreasing apertures, that is, increasing f-numbers, in one-stop increments; each aperture has half the light-gathering area of the previous one.

 There are some interesting properties involving the square root of 2 in the physical sciences: